Jaclyn is an avid reader and writer from New Jersey who loves life and indulges in all it has to offer.

 It's called Stendhal's Syndrome, and it's the feeling that comes over you when suddenly confronted with immense beauty in the natural world.
 The right lyrics paired with the right musical accompaniment have the power to incite emotions within us that were previously held below the surface.
 Music is a major part of our culture and largely dictates our interactions.
 Music can be a great indicator of compatibility between friends or potential partners.

-In a recent issue of Cosmopolitan magazine, Pauly D of "Jersey Shore" fame had a feature where he gave dating advice.
-I would normally do the opposite of anything Pauly D suggested, but he did make one point when asked what's the most important thing he looks for in a girl?
+I remembered an issue of Cosmopolitan magazine where Pauly D of "Jersey Shore" fame had a feature where he gave dating advice.
+I would normally do the opposite of anything Pauly D suggested, but he did make one point when asked what's the most important thing he looks for in a girl.
 He said it would be her musical taste.
 It's true that when we meet someone whose musical taste matches ours, we feel as though the planets have aligned in our favor.
-Later, we master mix tapes to let that person know that our love for him has grown exponentially, way past the level of friends and into the realm of romance.
+Later, we master mixtapes and playlists to let that person know that our love for him has grown exponentially, way past the level of friends and into the realm of romance.
 If he's astute, he recognizes the hidden meaning contained in the lyrics of the songs we chose, and if life works out as it should, our feelings are reciprocated.

 We get together and fall in love, and very quickly we identify “our song”, that one random selection that describes our relationship perfectly.
 We go on to feature those lyrics in scrapbook pages documenting the story of us, and maybe years later we choose that song to dance to on our wedding day.
 Full of meaning and memory, the instrumentals move us and the words that accompany the music are timeless.